Fresh Breath for Dogs

 The Coconut Oil Myth

-Many parents believe coconut oil is a natural dental cure.
+Many parents believe coconut oil is a natural dental fix.
 While lauric acid combats bacteria in a petri dish, no clinical evidence suggests that feeding it to dogs reduces plaque or tartar.
 Furthermore, the high fat content poses a risk for dogs prone to pancreatitis.

 What's Worth Trying: The Microbiome Frontier